-By marketing the latest developments in library services and products, academic staff are given an opportunity to enrich academic programmes, research is promoted and the effective use of expensive information sources is made possible.
+By marketing the latest developments in library services and products, academic staff are given an opportunity to enrich academic programmes and the effective use of expensive information sources is made possible.

-To optimise liaison with users and the marketing of products, a variety of methods are employed, including personal communication; announcements on the Library's web page; visibility within the e-learning environment; marketing material, for example year planners for the whole institution; attendance of school meetings; and regular notices of new acquisitions.
+To optimise liaison with users and the marketing of products, a variety of methods are employed, including personal communication; announcements on the Library's web page; visibility within the e-learning environment; attendance of school meetings and regular notices of new acquisitions.
+Faculty Librarians also provide content for new marketing material, in conjunction with the Senior Manager for outreach, projects and quality.